Competitive Sequential Screening: Equilibrium analysis

 The main case is that the function $\hat{p}_A$ never takes very large values.
 In this case, we show that firm $B$ can deviate to a subscription schedule that induces each type $\g$ to select the strike price $p_B^\ast (\g)$ from firm $B$, while preserving second-period coverage in the product market.
 Our argument must handle the case that $\hat{s}_A$ is discontinuous, so we build upon results from monotone comparative statics, which do not rely on continuity.
 Next, we follow our analysis of \eqref{eq:pointwise}--\eqref{eq:firm_B_max} above, with $\hat{s}_A$ in place of $s_A^\ast$, to conclude that this deviation by firm $B$ is strictly profitable.

 There is also an edge case in which $\hat{p}_A$ takes very large values.
 In this edge case, the deviation we constructed above may leave the product market uncovered, invalidating a key step in our analysis of \eqref{eq:pointwise}--\eqref{eq:firm_B_max}.
 Instead, we prove that some firm has a strictly profitable local deviation, but the argument is quite intricate.
-The main difficulty is ruling out equilibria in which many types select strike-price pairs where the interim demand curve is kinked (because the market is exactly covered).
-This is where we use the stronger lower bound on $v_0$ and the symmetry of the taste shock distribution (from \cref{as:regularity}).
+The main difficulty is ruling out equilibria in which many types select strike-price pairs where the interim demand curve is kinked (because the market is exactly covered).\footnote{This is a ``well-known technical drawback'' of the Hotelling model \citep[p.~589]{ArmstrongVickers2001}. \cite{MerelSexton2010} analyze Hotelling equilibria in which each firm prices at the kink in its demand curve.} This is where we use the stronger lower bound on $v_0$ and the symmetry of the taste shock distribution (from \cref{as:regularity}).